Hey There! My name is Laura Mabee.

 During my time at the museum, I was the coordinator of the museum & archive department.
 In this role, I was responsible for digitizing the archives in the PastPerfect museum database, corresponding with public inquiries regarding archive records and art collection, researching and preparing educational publications on Homer Watson as well as the Homer Watson House & Gallery and running public tours.
 From 2009 onward, I was given the responsibility to research grant opportunities, develop projects, write grant applications and final grant reports.
 I am excited to say that the team and I were responsible for successfully receiving grant funding for multiple projects.

 In the summer months, I was responsible for recruiting, training and supervising summer student staff and volunteers in the archive department.
-I provided ongoing administrative support, developed various policies related to museum archives, and was responsible for the overall management and administration of the museum archive and museum space.
+I provided ongoing administrative support, developed various policies related to museum archives, and was responsible for the overall management and administration of the museum and archive space.

 I love design.
 I love development.